boblennes/LatLongToTimezone/README.markdown

-# LatLongToTimezone Conversion Library for PHP Codeigniter/Bonfire.
+# LatLongToTimezone Conversion Library for PHP Codeigniter/Bonfire

 ### Latitude / Longitude Conversion To Timezone within 35 miles accuracy, without using external database
+Also includes methods for using Json files
 Version 0.1
 Still WIP

 ## Usage

 Add to your library folder.
-Call from your controller.
+Call from your controller (also add a view for output).
-Example controller (Bonfire):
+Example controller (Bonfire) not using Json files:
 ```php
 	public function testconvert($lat, $lng)
 	{